3-Methylcatechol

 3-Methylcatechol is an organic compound with the formula CH3C6H3(OH)2 A white solid, it is one of the isomers of methylbenzenediol.
 Being structurally related to lignans, it contributes to the aerosols generated by combustion of wood.

 Metabolism

 The enzyme 1,2-dihydroxy-6-methylcyclohexa-3,5-dienecarboxylate dehydrogenase uses 1,2-dihydroxy-6-methylcyclohexa-3,5-dienecarboxylate and NAD^{+} to produce 3-methylcatechol, NADH and CO_{2}.

 The isofunctional enzymes of catechol 1,2-dioxygenase from species of Acinetobacter, Pseudomonas, Nocardia, Alcaligenes and Corynebacterium oxidize 3-methylcatechol according to both the intradiol and extradiol cleavage patterns.
 However, the enzyme preparations from Brevibacterium and Arthrobacter have only the intradiol cleavage activity.

 Related compounds

 The 3-methylcatechol structural motif is rare in natural products.
 Known examples include calopin and a δ-lactone derivative, O-acetylcyclocalopin A|O-acetylcyclocalopin A, which have been isolated from the fungus Caloboletus calopus.

+Uses

+There is apparently an isomer of watermelon ketone that can be made from 3-methylcatechol called Conoline.